 Traffic Outage Detection in ISPs

-ThousandEyes currently detects traffic outages associated with Internet service providers based on anonymized data collected from tests running across our user base.
+ThousandEyes currently detects traffic outages associated with Internet service providers based on de-identified data collected from tests running across our user base.
 This is useful context to have available in order to more quickly determine who (your team, another group in your organization, or a critical ISP) can best resolve the root cause of an identified issue, and ultimately mitigate the impact of a problem to your business.

 Using Traffic Outage Detection

 When ThousandEyes alerts, user complaints or another source surfaces an issue, purple indicators (1) may appear in the swimlane of the timeline above the Path Visualization in one of the affected tests.
 These indicate time periods during which the conditions for a traffic outage have been met.